MassTransit/MassTransit/docs/usage/riders/kafka.md

 > Uses [MassTransit.RabbitMQ](https://nuget.org/packages/MassTransit.RabbitMQ/), [MassTransit.Kafka](https://nuget.org/packages/MassTransit.Kafka/), [MassTransit.Extensions.DependencyInjection](https://www.nuget.org/packages/MassTransit.Extensions.DependencyInjection/)

+> Note: the following examples are using the RabbitMQ Transport.
+You can also use InMemory Transport to achieve the same effect when developing.
+With that, there is no need to install MassTransit.RabbitMQ.
+> `x.UsingInMemory((context,config) => config.ConfigureEndpoints(context));`

 To consume a Kafka topic, configure a Rider within the bus configuration as shown.

 <<< @/docs/code/riders/KafkaConsumer.cs

 A _TopicEndpoint_ connects a Kafka Consumer to a topic, using the specified topic name.
 The consumer group specified should be unique to the application, and shared by a cluster of service instances for load balancing.
 Consumers and sagas can be configured on the topic endpoint, which should be registered in the rider configuration.
-While they configuration for topic endpoints is the same as a receive endpoint, there is no implicit binding of consumer message types to Kafka topics.
+While the configuration for topic endpoints is the same as a receive endpoint, there is no implicit binding of consumer message types to Kafka topics.
 The message type is specified on the TopicEndpoint as a generic argument.

 #### Configure Topology